aarron-lee/legion-go-tricks/README.md

 ## What has issues

+- potential bios bug - custom fan curves stop working for unknown reasons
+  - issue on both linux and windows
+  - as temporary workaroud, you can reset fan curves via using `Legion_L + Y` combo to reset the fan curves
+  - alternatively, completely disable custom fan curves in LegionGoRemapper and reboot
 - **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously,the LGO bios has a bug
   - this bug is fully resolved on bios v29.1
 - Warning: there's some user reports that there's screen flashing on bios v29 with Nobara.